This is an accordion element with a series of buttons that open and close related content panels.

 Kristen Malecki

-Dr. Malecki serves as the co-director for the Survey of the Health of Wisconsin (SHOW), overseeing survey implementation efforts and ancillary study development and the Principal Investigator for a number of SHOW ancillary studies involving community-academic partnerships.
-Her current research is also focused on developing models to examine combined chemical (air pollution, water pollution), physical and social stressors and influence on adult chronic disease, childhood development and obesity.
-Dr. Malecki’s transdisciplinary work includes identification of biomarkers of expression and response using epigenetics and transcriptomics.
+Dr. Malecki is a visiting professor in the Department of Population Health Sciences.
+She is the former PI and director of the Survey of the Health of Wisconsin (SHOW).
+Her current research developing models to examine combined chemical (air pollution, water pollution), physical and social stressors and influence on adult chronic disease, childhood development and obesity.
+Dr. Malecki’s transdisciplinary work includes identification of novel biomarkers of exposure and response including microbiome, epigenetics and transcriptomics.

 See Dr. Malecki’s full bio here